Jeremy Vine

-Jeremy Guy Vine (born 17 May 1965) is an English television and radio personality, presenter, broadcaster and journalist.
-He is best known as the host of his BBC Radio 2 lunchtime programme which presents news, views, interviews with live guests and popular music, taking over from long time host Sir Jimmy Young in 2003.
+Jeremy Guy Vine (born 17 May 1965) is an English television and radio presenter and journalist.
+He is best known as the host of his BBC Radio 2 lunchtime programme which presents news, views, interviews with live guests, consumer issues and popular music.

 Vine is also the host of the Channel 5 (formerly BBC Two) quiz programme Eggheads, taking over from former host Dermot Murnaghan full-time in 2014.
 In 2015, he was a contestant on the 13th series of Strictly Come Dancing.
-Since September 2018, he has presented his own eponymous Channel 5 daily current affairs show called Jeremy Vine.
+Since September 2018, he has presented a Channel 5 weekday current-affairs show, Jeremy Vine.

-Early life
+Early life and education

-Jeremy Vine was born in Epsom, Surrey.
-He is the elder son of Guy Vine (1937-2018), lecturer in civil engineering at North East Surrey College of Technology, and Diana (née Tillett), who was a housewife and later a doctor's receptionist.
-Vine has two siblings; a sister called Sonya and a brother, Tim.
+Vine was born at Epsom Hospital in Epsom, Surrey.
+He grew up in Cheam, and is the elder son of Guy Vine (1937–2018), lecturer in civil engineering at North East Surrey College of Technology, and Diana (née Tillett), who was a housewife and later a doctor's receptionist.
+His father was from Hertfordshire, and his mother was from Guildford, the daughter of Rosamond Tillett (née James).
+His parents married at Christ Church in Guildford on Saturday 21 March 1964.
+Leslie Tillett, his grandfather (2 June 1901 - 29 April 1960), died in April 1960, aged 58, a chartered accountant in the City of London.

-Vine was educated at Lynton Preparatory School in Ewell, then Aberdour School in Burgh Heath, and then Epsom College.
+Vine has two siblings; a sister called Sonya and a brother, the comedian Tim Vine.
+Vine was privately educated: at Lynton Preparatory School in Ewell, then Aberdour School in Burgh Heath, and then Epsom College.

 He played the drums in a band called The Flared Generation, of which his brother Tim was also a member; Smash Hits magazine described them as "the most unfashionable punk band in the country".

 At Durham University (Hatfield College), he graduated with a 2:2 undergraduate degree in English.
 He was a member of the sketch comedy group, The Durham Revue, and was an editor of the student newspaper, Palatinate.

-Jeremy cut his radio-teeth on Durham Hospitals Radio, as a volunteer.

-After a short stint on Metro Radio, Vine enrolled in a journalism training course with the Coventry Evening Telegraph, before joining the BBC in 1987.
+Following a short stint on Metro Radio, Vine enrolled in a journalism training course with the Coventry Evening Telegraph, before joining the BBC in 1987.